roboconf/roboconf-web-administration/readme.md

 This web applications comes with tests.
 Unit tests run with [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/).
 Mainly services are tested unitly.
-Most of the tests are "end-to-end" (functional) tests.
-They are run with [protractor](http://angular.github.io/protractor).
-These tests use real web browsers and mimic user actions.
-They also rely (indirectly) on [Selenium](http://www.seleniumhq.org/).

 To run unit tests, either use...